Elektronika 60

-The Electronika 60 (Электроника 60) is a computer made in the Soviet Union by Elektronika in Voronezh from 1978 until 1991.
+The Elektronika 60 (Электроника 60) is a computer made in the Soviet Union by Elektronika in Voronezh from 1978 until 1991.
 It is a rack-mounted system with no built-in display or storage devices.
 It was usually paired with a 15IE-00-013 terminal and I/O devices.
 The main logic unit is located on the M2 CPU board.
+As an unlicensed clone implementation of the DEC PDP-11/23, the Elektronika 60 is generally software-compatible, could use much of the same peripherals, and physically resembles that model.

-The original implementation of Tetris was written for the Electronika 60 by Alexey Pajitnov in 1984.
-As the Electronika 60 does not have raster graphics, text was used to form the blocks.
+The original implementation of Tetris was written for the Elektronika 60 by Alexey Pajitnov in 1985.
+As the Elektronika 60 does not have raster graphics, text characters were used to form the blocks.